 What is a conservation easement?

 A conservation easement is a voluntary legal agreement between a private landowner and GTRLC that permanently restricts the way land is used in order to protect its conservation values.
 Easements take into account a landowner’s wishes while permanently protecting water and land quality, natural features and other conservation-minded elements.
-While every easement is different, an example of a right normally restricted under a conservation easement is the right to build additional buildings.
-GTRLC either purchases these easements from the landowner or receives them as a donation.
-Once an easement is in place, GTRLC is responsible for periodically monitoring the land to ensure the easement terms are upheld.
+While every easement is different, some rights commonly restricted under a conservation easement are the rights to build additional buildings or alter significant natural features.
+GTRLC either purchases these easements from the landowner (development rights have a cash value) or receives them as a donation.
+Easement restrictions remain on the land in perpetuity, regardless of who owns the land.
+GTRLC is responsible for periodically monitoring the land to ensure the easement terms are upheld.
 In addition to GTRLC, government agencies or other groups can work to secure such easements on private land.

 Are lands with a conservation easement open to the public?

 Usually not.
 A landowner is not required to open his or her land to the public when a conservation easement is placed on the property.
 Most other lands protected by GTRLC are open to the public.

 How does GTRLC decide what land should be protected?

 Land must meet a series of criteria in order to be considered for protection by the GTRLC.
 These criteria focus on the land’s conservation value, size and proximity to other protected areas, among other items.
 Sometimes landowners contact us to inquire about protecting their land, and sometimes we reach out to landowners to discuss protection if we feel the land has significant conservation value.
 GTRLC can do nothing, however, without the willing participation of landowners, and all of our projects are completed with complete landowner cooperation.